cybozu-go/moco/README.md

 - Availability
     - Keep the MySQL cluster available under a given degree of faults.
 - Serviceability
-    - MySO performs a quick recovery by combining full backup and binary logs.
+    - Perform a quick recovery by combining full backup and binary logs.

 Features
 --------